Yonle/nodeJsVoip/Fork Notice.md

 # Fork Notice
 Read this file to know what i modify and what it do.

+## Some notice
+I see the original repos seems no changes anymore.
+Unfortunately some API is deprecated and well, I change it a bit.
+I hope you enjoy it.

 ## Backend Changes
 ### 1. I modified `server.js`
 Due to newer Socket.io listen function, I changed these code at line 24: